Booking flights online using desktop computer

 3. Online Booking Platforms

-Sometimes it’s easier for travel agents to use online booking platforms to handle reservations for their clients.
+Sometimes, travel agents find it easier to use online booking platforms to handle reservations for their clients.
 These platforms can be connected to GDS or CRS systems but are more user-friendly and cater directly to travelers who prefer self-service options.

 Here’s why online booking platforms are useful: